Richard Preston, 1st Earl of Desmond

-Sir Richard Preston, 1st Earl of Desmond (died 1628) was a favourite of King James VI and I of Scotland and England.
+Richard Preston, 1st Earl of Desmond (died 1628) was a favourite of King James VI and I of Scotland and England.
 In 1609 the king made him Lord Dingwall.
-In 1614 he married him to Elizabeth Butler, the only child of Black Tom, the 10th Earl of Ormond.
-In 1619 he created him Earl of Desmond.
+In 1614, he married Elizabeth Butler, the only child of Black Tom, the 10th Earl of Ormond, and in 1619 he was created Earl of Desmond.

 Background and early life

-Richard was born the third son of Richard Preston of Whitehill in Midlothian, near Edinburgh.
+Richard was the third son of Richard Preston of Whitehill in Midlothian, near Edinburgh.
 His family was gentry of the Edinburgh area and owned Craigmillar Castle in the late 16th and early 17th century.

-Favourite

-His family placed Richard (the younger) as a page at the King's court in Edinburgh where he is mentioned in that capacity in 1591.
+He was known as Richard Preston of Haltree.

+Royal favourite

+Richard Preston joined James VI in his marriage trip to Norway and Denmark in 1589.
+He is recorded a page at the court from 1591.
 King James had a series of personal relationships with male courtiers, called his favourites, suspected to have been the king's homosexual partners.
 Esmé Stewart, whom he made Earl and Duke of Lennox, seems to have been the first.
 After the Raid of Ruthven in 1582, the King was forced to exile Lord Lennox to France.

-Richard, the page, gained the king's special favour in the 1580s or 1590s after Lennox's departure.
-When James acceded the English throne as James I in 1603, Richard accompanied him to England and was knighted at the King's coronation in London on 25 July 1603 in the old elaborate ceremony that included the bathing of the new knight.
+Richard Preston gained the king's special favour in the 1580s or 1590s after Lennox's departure.
+He taught military skills to Prince Henry.
+When King James acceded to the English throne in 1603, Preston accompanied him to England and was knighted at the King's coronation in London on 25 July 1603 in the old elaborate ceremony that included the bathing of the new knight.
 He then was made a groom of the privy chamber.
-In 1607 Richard was appointed constable of Dingwall Castle in Scotland.
+In 1607, Preston was appointed constable of Dingwall Castle in Scotland.
 He bought the barony of Dingwall and on 8 June 1609 the King created him Lord Dingwall.
 In London the King met in 1608 Robert Carr who became his favourite and seems to have supplanted Lord Dingwall, as he was now, in that role.

+Tournament pageants

 In 1609 Preston attended the Accession day tournament, and presented a pageant of an artificial elephant, designed by Inigo Jones, which made its way slowly around the tiltyard.
+When Prince Henry was made Prince of Wales, a Scottish lord, either Preston or Lord Hay, presented a pageant on 6 June 1610, where "verie costlie apparelled" courtiers arrived in an artificial cloud.
+The cloud showered the spectators with water.

+A tournament of tilting was held on New Year's Day 1614, to celebrate the wedding of Robert Carr and Frances Howard.
+The bride's team wore "murrey" and white and the groom's team were in green and yellow.
+Preston rode in murrey in the team of Ludovic Stewart, 2nd Duke of Lennox (the son of Esmé Stewart), with the professionals Sigismund Zinzan and Henry Zinzan.